How to Apply for a State Scholarship

 When can students apply for a tax credit scholarship?

-Students can apply for scholarships beginning February 27th, 2018 at 7 p.m.
-There has been no deadline established for application, but families should apply as early as possible since scholarships will be awarded on a first-come, first-served basis.
-The initial scholarships will apply towards the 2018/19 school year, and the program will continue for at least five years (based on the current law).
+Students scholarship application process for the 2021-22 school year is open from Tuesday, December 1, 2020 through Friday, January 15, 2021.
+Families should apply as early as possible since scholarships will be awarded on a first-come, first-served basis.
+This program will continue for at least another three years (based on the current law).

 How do student/families apply for the Illinois tax scholarship program?